You are viewing the New York/Venezuela Chapter

 By artist and artwork

-Biographical context, artistic process, thematic analysis and discussion questions for classroom use.
-Available in English and Spanish.
+Each documented artist may have a pedagogical sheet: biographical context, artistic process, thematic analysis and discussion questions for classroom use.
+Materials will be produced in English and Spanish as documentation advances.

 Critical guides